networknt/light-doc/content/getting-started/light-tram-4j.md

 draft: false
 ---

-light-tram-4j is based on [eventuate-tram-core][] built by Chris Richardson.
+light-tram-4j is a port from [eventuate-tram-core][] built by Chris Richardson.
 The client API is the same but implemented not in Spring framework but light-4j instead.

 There are three frameworks in light-platform focus on event driven microservices and